Miro0o/Docs-Notes/Information Science & Computer Science/🗺 CS Overview/💋 Intro to Computer Science/Intro to Computer Science.md

 ## 🐕 Computer Science Introduction & Overview
 ### Why is CS needed?
+> 💡 This section only stands for personal views.

 TL;DR Version
 - The universe is made of **objects /maters**.
 According to different frames of references, objects can be still or in movement.
 	- The movement of objects leads to **energy**.